 For the chicken, I used one breast, thigh and leg of a rotisserie chicken, which gave me 2 cups of chopped chicken.
 Clean the meat off the rest of the chicken and you can have that for another meal.

 If you’d like to make this dressing for everyday use, I’d add a little water or extra lime juice to thin it, as it is pretty thick.
 Just add enough to make it pourable.
-It should keep for a couple weeks in the refrigerator.
+It should keep for a couple of weeks in the refrigerator.

 Let me know how you like the new southwest dressing recipe and I hope you’ll try this easy Tex-Mex chopped chicken salad.

 I used Penzey’s Chicken Taco Seasoning in the dressing mix.
-You can use other taco seasonings or add a little more Mexican style chili powder.
-The chili powder I used is, McCormick Hot Mexican Style Chili Powder.
+You can use other taco seasonings or add a little more Mexican-style chili powder.
+The chili powder I used is McCormick Hot Mexican Style Chili Powder.